daydreaming666/Amenoma/README_en.md

 ---------------

-- Q: The numbers of items/materials are not completely accurate.
+- Q: The numbers of items/materials are not completely accurate and some fail to be scanned.
 - A: This is normal because it scans the screen for recognition instead of reading memory。

 ---------------